|Dates / Deadlines:|

 The Volunteer Office can help you set up an account, which will allow you to be e-mailed with possible application sites.
 They can also help you translate your résumé into a CV.
 Another option is to talk to your professors at UEA, as they may know of opportunities for you to work as a research assistant for post-graduate students and other researchers.
 Many organizations in England do not advertise internship (work experience) opportunities.
 Therefore, you will need to inquire directly to the organization to ask about potential placements.
 One possibility suggested by past students is the Norfolk and Norwich University Hospital located on the outskirts of the campus near the Research Park.
 In order to volunteer at this location or similar ones, you will need to be on campus for the whole year and bring a US Criminal Records check with you.
 For more information, please check with your Program Director.

-Students will make preliminary course selections at Dickinson with the guidance of their major advisors and the on campus coordinator.
-Registration for classes is handled directly by the UEA Study Abroad office.
+Students will make preliminary course selections at Dickinson with the guidance of their major advisers and the On Campus Coordinator.
+Registration for classes is handled directly by the UEA Study Abroad Office.
 Course requests made by students will go straight to UEA, and students will receive their schedules directly via e-mail.
 There will be some opportunity to make last-minute adjustments to your schedule when you arrive at UEA.

 The following departments at Dickinson have made UEA course equivalencies available on their website.
 All other majors handle this on a student-by-student basis, and students should talk with their adviser(s).
 If you have any questions, please contact the department directly.

-The Science program courses (258 and 301) are “Dickinson courses.”
+The Norwich Math and Sciences program courses (258, 300, and 301) are “Dickinson courses.”
 Letter grades earned for these courses will be included in the student’s GPA.

 Likewise, all UEA courses in the following fields are approved as “Dickinson courses” by the appropriate Dickinson academic departments.
 Letter grades earned for these courses will be included in the student’s GPA for: